 RELATED: Best Cooling Mattress

-Luckily, I believe that the Nolah mattress is a great fit for both side sleepers and hot sleepers as well – Nolah features exceptional pressure relief and its proprietary foam is also designed to dissipate heat.
-The Layla is also a great fit that incorporates copper-infused gel for extra cooling.
+Luckily, I believe that the GhostBed Luxe mattress is a great fit for both side sleepers and hot sleepers as well.
+The GhostBed Luxe mattress features exceptional pressure relief and its gel-infused memory foam and Phase Change Material are designed to keep you cool through the whole night.
+The Layla mattress is also a great fit that incorporates copper-infused gel for extra cooling.

 To get the coolest night’s sleep, you might want to sleep on a hybrid mattress.
 The base layer of coils allows for better airflow than a standard memory foam mattress.

-If people sleep on their side, they are going to be naturally putting a lot of pressure on their hips, shoulders, and neck, which can cause tension throughout the spine.
+If you sleep on your side, you are going to be naturally putting a lot of pressure on your hips, shoulders, and neck, which can cause tension throughout the spine.

-To sleep comfortably, people want a mattress that is soft enough to relieve those pressure points; foam mattresses tend to be great at relieving pressure points and can be ideal for side sleepers.
+To sleep comfortably, you’ll want a mattress that is soft enough to relieve those pressure points; foam mattresses tend to be great at relieving pressure points and can be ideal for side sleepers.

 If a mattress is too firm, it will cut off a lot of the blood circulation in the body, and it will potentially cause major aches and pains because it doesn’t contour to the widest points in the hips and shoulders – it could cause side sleepers to wake up in the middle of the night and change positions as well.